 One of the age-old tried and tested typeface is Helvetica, which is a perennial favourite of designers since its creation back in 1957.
 In that regard, it has helped multiple brands create clear, bold, and legible signage for decades.

-This is applicable for your company’s emails, presentations, contracts, email signatures, brochures, stationery, office signage, and more features that help build a cohesive design for your corporate identity.
+This is applicable for your company’s emails, presentations, contracts, email signatures, brochures, stationery, office signage, the design of your business mobile app and more features that help build a cohesive design for your corporate identity.

 If you’re looking to hire a digital marketing agency, Longhouse is your best option.
 Get in touch with us today to see how we can help.